RM3c James Fredrick Sooter

 He was employed by the National Youth Administration, a Depression-era jobs program aimed at keeping poor students in school.

 Fred, as he was known, played football and basketball at Weslaco High School and sang in both the boys and the mixed quartets.
+He had completed 10th grade by the time he applied to the Navy in May 1940.

 Mr. Sooter was a radioman and petty officer third class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.

-Robert served in the Marines during the war.
+Another son, Robert, served in the Marines during the war.

-Sources: The McAllen (Texas) Daily Press; the Valley Morning Star of Harlingen, Texas; The Monitor of McAllen, Texas; The Weslaco Hi-Life of Weslaco High School; Census; Marine muster roll; the Texas State Historical Association.
+Sources: The McAllen (Texas) Daily Press; the Valley Morning Star of Harlingen, Texas; The Monitor of McAllen, Texas; The Weslaco Hi-Life of Weslaco High School; Census; Marine muster roll; Navy enlistment records; the Texas State Historical Association.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.